 Tusla are the dedicated Child and Family Agency responsible for the regulation and inspection of all early years settings.
 The organisation works to ensure that high quality childcare services are delivered to children and families.
 Tusla regularly carry out inspections in childcare settings around Ireland to assess if providers are meeting all of the necessary requirements and are compliant with the latest industry regulations.

 Early Childhood Ireland

-Early Childhood Ireland is a non-profit, membership-based organisation which focuses on the comprehensive provision of early childhood care and education in Ireland.
-The organisation was set up to provide for the best interests of Irish children and their vision places the child at the centre of their work.
-Early Childhood Ireland are committed to conducting high quality rigorous research and their evaluations inform and influence policy and best practice across the childcare sector.
-In this way, they assist and support their members in constantly improving the quality of the service that they provide.
+Early Childhood Ireland focuses on the comprehensive provision of early childhood care and education in Ireland.
+The organisation was set up to provide for the best interests of Irish children and their high quality research informs policy and best practice across the childcare sector.
+In this way, they support their members in constantly improving the quality of the service that they provide.

 Aistear is the National Council for Curriculum and Assessment (NCCA) curriculum for all children under the age of six.
-It was developed in collaboration with childcare practitioners, researchers, early education professionals, policy makers, parents and children to provide a recognised framework for providers.
-The Irish word ‘Aistear’ means journey and signifies the beginning of a child’s life long journey in Education.
-At Park Academy Childcare, all of a child’s learning experiences are guided by the Aistear principles and goals and their progress in recorded in their personal ‘Aistear books’.
-In this way parents are involved in their child’s learning journey and can celebrate their progress and achievements along the way.
+At Park Academy Childcare, all of a child’s learning experiences are guided by the Aistear principles and goals and their progress in recorded in their personal ‘Aistear books.
+You can learn more about our educational programme here.